siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 * [Configuration for Version 0.94](TinyG-Configuration-for-Firmware-Version-0.94-and-Earlier)

 ## Main Differences Between 0.97 and 0.98
-* Digital inputs are now set up as configurable "objects" that allow individual inputs to be:
+* Digital inputs are now configurable "objects" that allow individual inputs to be:
   * Set as NO or NC operations (active HI or active LO)
   * Mapped to an immediate action, such as feedhold, halt, shutdown, or reset
   * Mapped to a function such as limit switch, homing, probing, shutdown, or safety interlock